Opens August 1st and runs on a first come, first serve basis - Now closed for 2020-2021

 How to Apply

-- Job listings available here once program opens
+- Job listings and online portal available here once program opens.

 - Supervisors will contact those students they wish to interview (please allow 4 -5 weeks from application deadline).

-- Once hired, your supervisor will complete a contract with you.
+- If hired, your supervisor will complete a contract with you.
 The completed contract needs to be submitted to Student Financial Services for processing.

 Students working under the Ontario Work Study Plan are classified as part-time employees of King’s University College and will receive a T-4 slip.
 These positions carry with them all the responsibilities associated with any employee/employer relationship.
 Therefore, it is essential that you: